 To read more about this project please click here.

-Chestnut Tree House children’s hospice, Arundel, Sussex.
-In We created a magical Woodland Walk at this hospice, transforming a previously unusable piece of land into a beautiful woodland retreat for the children and families who use the hospice to enjoy.
+We created a magical Woodland Walk at the Chesnut Tree House Hospice, transforming a previously unusable piece of land into a beautiful woodland retreat for the children and families who use the hospice to enjoy.
 Read more about this project here.

-Robin House children’s hospice, Balloch, Scotland.
-At this hospice we created four separate garden areas: play garden, family area, bereavement garden and a sensory space.
+At the Robin House Hospice we created four separate garden areas: play garden, family area, bereavement garden and a sensory space.
 The centrepiece to the play garden was this fantastic pirate boat which the children love playing in.

 For further information about any of our gardens please email firstname.lastname@example.org